Norfolk to celebrate Car-Free Day

 Norfolk Car-Free Day will be held on Sunday 19 September and the council will be waiving fees for residents wishing to apply for a temporary street closure in their local community.

 One idea for making the most of the closure is to use the time for ‘Street Play’, a project started in Bristol which is designed to give children the freedom to play directly outside their own front door.

-“It aligns with our shared aims to reduce air pollution and congestion on our roads, promote sustainable transport and encourage our communities to live active and healthy lives.
+“This aligns with our shared aims to reduce air pollution and congestion on our roads, promote sustainable transport and encourage our communities to live active and healthy lives.”

-Matt White, founder of Car-Free Norwich added: "It's just one year since the first official Norwich Car-Free Day, and the scheme is already going Countywide.
-We are incredibly pleased at this news, and we hope that lots of neighbourhoods across the county will take the opportunity to hold a street event or play session on the day, to rekindle some of the amazing community spirit seen during lockdown".
+Matt White, founder of Car-Free Norwich added: "Now in its second year of being a Countywide initiative, with less restrictions now in place we hope that lots more neighbourhoods across the county will take the opportunity to hold a street event or play session on the day, to rekindle some of the amazing community spirit seen during lockdown".

-Given the current situation with COVID-19 any planned street events will need to be held in strict adherence with the latest government advice and may need to be cancelled should further restrictions be implemented.
+All events will need to follow the latest government advice in respect of COVID-19 and may need to be cancelled should further restrictions be implemented.